teaching-lab/stack-cs-activities/activities/pairing-file-commands-python/README.md

 # Pairing students based on file commands

-Pair students for a subsequent activity by handing them cards with commands and their descripition.
-Student with a command forms the pair with the one who has the description.
+Pair students for a subsequent activity by handing them cards with commands and their description.
+A student with a command forms the pair with the one who has the description.

 | Parameters:        |               |
 | -----------------: | :------------ |